scoverage/scoverage-maven-plugin/README.md

 ```

-##### Scala version configuration
+### Scala version configuration

-Plugin supports Scala 2.12.8+, 2.13.0+ and 3.2.0+ versions by automatically loading and configuring matching `scalac-scoverage-plugin` Scalac SCoverage Plugin artifact.
-For this to work Scala version has to be set.
-It can be done by defining `scalaVersion` plugin configuration parameter or `scala.version` project property.
-Without this setting, coverage will not be calculated.
+The plugin automatically loads and configures matching `scalac-scoverage-plugin` artifact when needed.
+For this to work the Scala version has to be set.
+It can be done by defining the `scalaVersion` plugin configuration parameter or the `scala.version` project property.
+Without this setting, the plugin will try to resolve the Scala version from the `scala-library` dependency of the project.
+If all the attempts to resolve the Scala version fail, then coverage will not be calculated.

 ```xml
 <project>